ShoesForClues/gel/README.md

 # GEL - Graphic Elements Library
-A GUI framework written in Lua.
+An RMGUI framework written in Lua.

-This is a hybrid OOP GUI system that utilizes both retained and immediate rendering methods.
-Although it was originally written to be used for Love2D, it is renderer agnostic meaning it can work on other platforms given there be an existing binding for it.
+This is a renderer agnostic retained-mode GUI.
+Although it was originally written for Love2D it can be used on other platforms as well.

 # Dependencies
 Unfortunately this library does require some dependencies.